Skip to content

 If the cycle is accompanied by ovulation , a shortening of the follicular phase may be natural and does not require treatment.
 In this case, you can calculate your fertile window by subtracting 14 days, the length of the luteal phase, from the number of days in your cycle.
 For a 22-day cycle, your ovulation will occur 8 days after the appearance of your period: 22 days (cycle length) – 14 days (luteal phase length) = 8 days.

-However, greater follicular shortening (if your cycle is less than 21 days) can be a sign of a health problem or absence of ovulation .
+A greater shortening of the follicular phase (if your cycle is less than 21 days) can, however, be a sign of a health problem or absence of ovulation .
 The latter is the most common cause of female infertility and requires medical consultation – especially if you plan to give birth.
 Your gynecologist will prescribe additional examinations.
 The causes can be diverse and multiple (PCOS, endometriosis, hyperprolactinemia, etc.).
 If no medical problem is detected, the ovulation disorder can be treated by administering hormones.

 Shortening of the post-ovulatory period